Security teams & incident response

 in one secure room.

-Zero-days don’t belong in Slack or Discord.
+Zero-days don’t belong in Slack.

 • No server-side keys